Kellenkjames/RB109/object_passing/example_4.md

 The `{}` alongside the `map` method invocation defines a block on line 5.
 Within the block; the parameter `letter` represents the current element of `a`; the block will be called for each `letter` in `a`.
 This returns a new Array whose elements are the return values from the block: `["I like the letter: a", "I like the letter: b", "I like the letter: c"]`;

-Since `a` is not mutated from inside the method; it returns the original object; the Array `['a', 'b', 'c']`.
+Since `a` is not mutated from inside the method; it references the original object; the Array `['a', 'b', 'c']`.
 The return value of the `test` method invocation is the Array `["I like the letter: a", "I like the letter: b", "I like the letter: c"]`.

 If we called `map!` instead of `map` this would mutate `a` from inside the method and affect the object outside of the method.